The cryptocurrency market digest (BTC). Overview for 09.11.2022

 Trading recommendations

 From the technical point of view, the GBP/USD currency pair trend on the hourly time frame is bullish.
-The price is trading at the level of the moving averages.
-The MACD indicator has become inactive.
-Under such market conditions, buy trades can be considered from the support level of 1.1172, but better after confirmation.
-Sell deals are best to look for on intraday time frames, the nearest resistance level is 1.1380, but it is also better with confirmation, as the level has already been tested.
+The price is trading above the moving averages.
+The MACD indicator is positive, but a divergence has appeared, which indicates that further growth is limited.
+Under such market conditions, buy trades are better to look for on intraday time frames with short targets.
+Long trades can be considered from the support level of 1.1491 or 1.1348.
+Sell trades are best sought from the resistance level of 1.1643 but better with confirmation in the form of a reverse initiative.

 GBP/USD